Time to Vaccinate

 Overview of Program

-This program was funded by the Cancer Prevention and Research Institute of Texas (CPRIT) from 2014-18.
+This program has been funded by two Cancer Prevention and Research Institute of Texas (CPRIT) grants since 2014.
 The program covers five West Texas counties, including El Paso, Hudspeth, Culberson, Presidio, and Brewster Counties.

 |Individuals Recruited||1,796||Completion Rate||29.2%|